 Are you facing financial difficulties?
 Are you worried about your ability to make ends meet in the months to come?

-If you find yourself in this position, it won’t be long before you’re seeking ways to earn additional money (such as a second job).
-Along with this, you may soon realize that you need a loan in order to get through this rough patch.
+If you find yourself in this position, you might look for ways to earn additional money (such as a second job).
+At the same time, you might realize that you need a loan in order to get through this rough patch.